-1. All Church Personnel who work with children and youth must be certified in Safeguarding God's Children.
-No person will be allowed to volunteer regularly with children or youth until the person has been known to the clergy/ congregation for at least six months, unless the volunteer is a parent, volunteering with their own child's program.

-2. Church Personnel will relate to children and youth with respect, consideration and equal treatment, regardless of sex, race, religion, national origin, disability, sexual orientation, culture or socio-economic status.
-Church Personnel will portray a positive role model for children and youth by maintaining an attitude of respect, patience, and maturity.
-They will avoid even the appearance of favoritism.

-3. Church Personnel are prohibited from the use, possession, distribution, or being under the influence of alcohol, illegal drugs, or the misuse of legal drugs or prescription medications while participating in or assisting with programs or activities specifically for children and youth.

-4. Church Personnel will conduct any one-to-one talks with children and youth in an open, public or other place where private conversations are possible, but occur in full view of others.

-5. Church Personnel are prohibited from dating or becoming romantically involved with a child or youth.

-6. Church Personnel are prohibited from having sexual contact with a child or youth.

-7. Church Personnel are prohibited from possessing any sexually oriented materials (magazines, cards, videos, computer files, e-mails, films, clothing, etc.) on church, school or entity property or in the presence of children and youth except as expressly permitted as part of an educational program that is pre-authorized by the rector or canonical equivalent.

-8. Church Personnel are prohibited from using the Internet or other electronic media to view or download sexually oriented materials on church property or in the presence of children/ youth.

-9. Church Personnel are prohibited from discussing their own sexual activities, including dreams and fantasies, or discussing their use of sexually oriented or explicit materials such as pornography, videos or materials on or from the Internet, with children or youth.

-10. Church Personnel are prohibited from sleeping in the same beds, sleeping bags or tents with other children or youth unless the adult is an immediate family member of one of the children or youth in the bed, sleeping bag or tent.
+- 1. All Personnel who work with children and youth must be certified in Safeguarding God's Children.
+No person will be allowed to volunteer regularly with children or youth until the person has been known to the clergy/diocesan entity for at least six months, unless the volunteer is a parent, volunteering with their own child's program. - 2.
+Personnel will relate to children and youth with respect, consideration and equal treatment, regardless of sex, race, religion, national origin, disability, sexual orientation, sexual identity, culture or socio-economic status.
+Personnel will portray a positive role model for children and youth by maintaining an attitude of respect, patience, and maturity.
+They will avoid even the appearance of favoritism. - 3.
+Personnel are prohibited from the use, possession, distribution, or being under the influence of alcohol, illegal drugs, or the misuse of legal drugs or prescription medications while participating in or assisting with programs or activities specifically for children and youth. - 4.
+Personnel will conduct any one-to-one talks with children and youth in an open, public or other place where private conversations are possible, but occur in full view of others. - 5.
+Personnel are prohibited from dating or becoming romantically involved with a child or youth. - 6.
+Personnel are prohibited from having sexual contact with a child or youth. - 7.
+Personnel are prohibited from possessing any sexually oriented materials (magazines, cards, videos, computer files, e-mails, films, clothing, etc.) on church, school or entity property or in the presence of children and youth except as expressly permitted as part of an educational program that is pre-authorized by the rector or canonical equivalent. - 8.
+Personnel are prohibited from using the Internet or other electronic media to view or download sexually oriented materials on church property or in the presence of children/youth. - 9.
+Personnel are prohibited from discussing their own sexual activities, including dreams and fantasies, or discussing their use of sexually oriented or explicit materials such as pornography, videos or materials on or from the Internet, with children or youth. - 10.
+Personnel are prohibited from sleeping in the same beds, sleeping bags or tents with other children or youth unless the adult is an immediate family member of one of the children or youth in the bed, sleeping bag or tent.
 See Appendix for specific guidelines for overnight events.

-January 2016

-11. Church Personnel are prohibited from using physical punishment in any way for behavior management of children and youth.
+- 11. Personnel are prohibited from using physical punishment in any way for behavior management of children and youth.
 No form of physical discipline is acceptable.
 This prohibition includes spanking, slapping, pinching, or any other physical force.
-Physical force may only be used to stop a behavior that may cause immediate harm to the child or to others.

-12. Church Personnel are prohibited from using harsh language, profanity, degrading punishment, or any mechanical restraint for behavior management.

-13. Church Personnel are prohibited from participating in or allowing others to conduct any hazing activities or behaviors which could be construed as hazing.

-14. Church Personnel are not permitted to develop new activities for children and youth without approval from the rector or canonical equivalent.
+Physical force may only be used to stop a behavior that may cause immediate harm to the child or to others. - 12.
+Personnel are prohibited from using harsh language, profanity, degrading punishment, or any mechanical restraint for behavior management. - 13.
+Personnel are prohibited from participating in or allowing others to conduct any hazing activities or behaviors which could be construed as hazing. - 14.
+Personnel are not permitted to develop new activities for children and youth without approval from the rector or canonical equivalent.
 Requests to develop new activities should be submitted in writing to the rector or canonical equivalent.
 The rector or canonical equivalent will assure that any activity includes adequate adult supervision.